astrojarkko/PWP-Summer2020-JL/README.md

 ### Python virtual environment

-Use the command below in a terminal to create virtual environment:
+Move to the project folder:

+    cd PWP-Summer2020-JL

+Create virtual environment (assumes that venv package has been installed for Python already):

-    python -m venv PWP-Summer2020-JL
+    python -m venv pwp-venv

 Then activate it:

-    source path-to-PWP-Summer2020-JL/bin/activate
+    source pwp-venv/bin/activate

 ### Python version and dependencies

+First make sure wheel is installed before continuing with the rest of the requirements:

+    pip install wheel

 Project has been coded with Python version 3.8.2, which necessitated changing some of the packages to newer versions than what used during the course otherwise (namely werkzeug from 0.15.1 to 0.15.5).
 Install the required packages with: